-If you ever before questioned what you look like down there, you might have taken a little pocket mirror as well as looked at on your own from a various angle.
+If you ever wondered before how you look like down there, you might have taken a little pocket mirror and looked at on your own from a various angle.
 Nevertheless, most of us will most likely only do that if we have reasons to believe something is wrong.
-If you experience vaginal itching, inflammation and also discomfort, after that you are likely to see that your vulva looks red and also often puffy.
+If you experience vaginal itching, inflammation, and also discomfort, after that you are likely to see that your vulva looks red and also often puffy.

-This is typically called genital inflammation In medical terms, genital soreness is described as vulvovaginitis, an inflammation of the cells of the vulva as well as vaginal canal.
-Besides redness, vulvovaginitis can have one or several various other symptoms such as unusual discharge, undesirable odor, itching, inflammation, a burning sensation throughout or after intercourse, or while peing.
+This is typically called genital inflammation in medical terms, genital soreness is described as vulvovaginitis, an inflammation of the cells of the vulva as well as vaginal canal.
+Besides redness, vulvovaginitis can have one or several various other symptoms such as unusual discharge, undesirable odor, itching, inflammation, a burning sensation throughout or after intercourse, or while peeing.